Majiabang culture: Ding

 Ding has two types.
 Type A has the features of cauldron-like body, while type B has the features of pot-like body.
 In more detail, the legs of ding can be divided into three types, taper in shape, wide flat and long.

 Dou-stemmed plate

 Unlike others, dou-stemmed plate has two parts, stem part and plate part, each part has different features.
 For the stem part, it has two types, type A has the features of slim shape, while type B has a chunky shape.
 For the plate part, it can be identified into three types.
-Type A has the features of a shallow plat, it can be divided into 2 subtypes, type Aa with contracted collar, type Ab with a flared collar.
+Type A has the features of a shallow plate, it can be divided into 2 subtypes, type Aa with contracted collar, type Ab with a flared collar.
 Type B has the features of deep plate, it can be further divided into two subtypes as well, type Ba with contracted collar, type Bb with flared collar.